blepore/AzureNotes/CustomImageTransfer.md

  ```
 ---

-A GCE image, of course, also comes loaded with a bunch of GCE-related goodies that should proably be removed.
+A GCE image, of course, also comes loaded with a bunch of GCE-related goodies that should probably be removed.

 SSHGuard caused me some trouble so I removed that:
 ```